 - (a) In the event of a vacancy in the office of a General Vice-President, the National Executive Board shall have the power to fill the vacancy, by majority vote of all its members, for the period of the unexpired term. - (b) In the event of a vacancy in the office of a Regional Vice-President, the National Executive Board shall fill the vacancy, by majority vote of all its members, for the period of the unexpired term.
 All chartered bodies in the region shall be consulted as to a nomination for a replacement of a Regional Vice-President.
+Such replacement shall be made within 45 days of the vacancy having occurred. - (c) Two (2) alternate diversity vice-presidents shall be elected at Convention to replace diversity vice-presidents who are unable to complete their term.
+An alternate diversity vice-president shall only take office in the event of a permanent vacancy.

-Such replacement shall be made within 45 days of the vacancy having occurred. - 11.11 In the event of a vacancy in the office of Trustee, the National Executive Board shall fill the vacancy, for the period up to and including the next Biennial Convention, by majority vote of all its members.
+- 11.11 In the event of a vacancy in the office of Trustee, the National Executive Board shall fill the vacancy, for the period up to and including the next Biennial Convention, by majority vote of all its members.
 All provincial divisions shall be consulted as to the nomination of a replacement.
-At the next Biennial Convention a replacement shall be elected for the period of the unexpired term.

-- 11.12 Any officer or employee of the Canadian Union of Public Employees whom the National Executive Committee may decide, shall be bonded for amounts to be fixed by and with a company to be approved by the Committee.
-Such bond shall be executed on the officer or employee assuming office and be placed in the custody of the National President, the cost thereof to be borne by the Union - 11.13 The books, records, and other such property of the Canadian Union of Public Employees held by any officer shall be open for inspection of the National President, the National Secretary-Treasurer or their accredited representatives at any time.
+At the next Biennial Convention a replacement shall be elected for the period of the unexpired term. - 11.12 Any officer or employee of the Canadian Union of Public Employees whom the National Executive Committee may decide, shall be bonded for amounts to be fixed by and with a company to be approved by the Committee.
+Such bond shall be executed on the officer or employee assuming office and be placed in the custody of the National President, the cost thereof to be borne by the Union. - 11.13 The books, records, and other such property of the Canadian Union of Public Employees held by any officer shall be open for inspection of the National President, the National Secretary-Treasurer or their accredited representatives at any time.